Azure/pcs-cli/README.md

 #### Verify the Web UI and Microservices are deployed

-1. Click on the link that is shown in the output window, it will take you to the Remote Monitoring WebApp
+1. Click on the link that is shown in the output window to go to the Remote Monitoring web application.
 1. It can take upto 5 minutes for the webapp to be ready
 1. Go to {azurewebitesurl}/hubmanager/v1/status to see HubManager microservice status
 1. Go to {azurewebitesurl}/devices/v1/status to see Devices microservice status